NikaOrl/next-range-selector/src/stories/default.md

 - borderStyle: Styles;
 - bordersColors: string[] (default ['#9d9d9d', '#c6c6c6']);

-Only for multi-dots:

-- enableCross (default true);
-- fixed (default false) - the dots process will be fixed length;
-- minRange: number - minimum distance between the dots process;
-- maxRange: number - maximum distance between the dots process;
-- order (default true) - shows if the dots are ordered ascending.

 ### The template for this example looks like the code below

 ```